-Figure 1.
-A Web VPN client being downloaded and preparing its installation
+An early version of Cisco Web VPN client, being downloaded and preparing its installation

 The great part about Web SSL VPN is that it will automatically download if needed on to your computer and install itself.
 Once your session is over, it can be configured (by the administrator setting up the VPN service) to automatically delete itself from the computer, leaving no trace of the VPN client!

 This means that using Web SSL VPN, you can safely log on to your corporate network from another computer, without requiring special certificates installed or group passwords at the user end.
 All you need to know is your own credentials and the URL to your Web SSL VPN concentrator.

 After installation, your connection is established with the corporate Firewall

 Another big advantage of Web SSL VPN is that it supports ‘split tunnelling' natively.
 Split tunnelling is a technique where when connected to a VPN network, only traffic destined for that network is encrypted and passed over the tunnel.
 All other traffic (e.g Internet browsing) bypasses the tunnel and is sent directly to the Internet as any normal connection.
 Split tunnelling is a wonderful feature that allows users to do necessary work through the VPN, but also maintain a direct Internet connection.
 Of course, this feature is easily disabled, again, by the administrator of your VPN concentrator.

 Note: WebVPN for Cisco IOS routers is fully covered in our article: Configuring WebSSL VPN AnyConnect on Cisco IOS Routers.

 Is Web based VPN Considered Safe?